DSAProjIPFS/MainProject/README.md

-LEFT:
+📝 LEFT:

-- Btree Deletion (main)
+- Btree Testing
-- Inserting a machine; data store on the next machine (with key lower than the new inserted one) to be stored on the new machine
-- same scenario with deletion, the deleted machine will have all data transfered to the one next to it
+- Removing a machine (All files to be transfered to the next machine) I'll do this tommorow
+- More Beautification
+- use of linked list (I created Directory struct in Btree), in case if a file with same key arrives on the same btree (duplicate/same content)